Advanced Functional Anatomy (8279.2)

 Special assessment requirements

-To pass the unit students must attempt the bone quiz, attempt 8 out of 10 post practical quizzes, attempt both lab exams and gain at least 50% overall in the unit.
+To pass the unit students must attempt the bone quiz, both lab exams and gain at least 50% overall in the unit.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.